Our Theory of Change

 Today, knowledge of the past is a key opportunity for change.
 As community elder Mabel Hamilton explained, “We must know about this history and the contributions of people of color to the country, to the educational system and beyond.
 We need to do this to fight white supremacy.
 To know where we are going, we must know where we come from… Through education of the reality of the American past, we hope to bring about the unity of all Americans – especially all those coming here today who are seeking to be free.”

 As the conversation deepened, community members specifically identified high school education as a crucial period for productively challenging ideas and beliefs about race.
-As a result, we successfully petitioned the Superintendent Jason McCandless, of Pittsfield Public Schools, to reintroduce Black History to the curriculum by Fall 2019.
-Thanks to this campaign, fifty children are enrolled in the course this fall- including some of our leaders’ grandchildren.
-Our current work is ensuring the course’s permanency.
+As a result, we successfully petitioned the Superintendent Jason McCandless, of Pittsfield Public Schools, to reintroduce Black History to the high school curriculum by Fall 2019.
+Thanks to this campaign, fifty children were enrolled in the course when it was first offered - including some of our leaders’ grandchildren.

 Race may seem invisible, but only by seeing it will we be able to dismantle systems of oppression and live into our common humanity.